Observation of the Non-linear Meissner Effect: Methods

+\textbf{Measurements of the magnetic penetration depth}.
+Our measurements of $\lambda(T,H)$ were performed using a radio frequency (RF) tunnel diode oscillator technique \cite{Carrington1999}.
+The sample is attached to a sapphire cold finger and inserted into a small, copper solenoid which forms part of a tank circuit that is resonated at 14\,MHz using the tunnel diode circuit.
+The sapphire cold finger is cooled down to a minimum temperature of 50\,mK using a dilution refrigerator.
+The RF field is estimated to be a few $\mu T$ and the Earth's field is shielded using a mu-metal can.

-The samples were first cooled to base temperature ($\sim 50$\,mK) in zero field before applying the dc field in order to minimize any effect of vortices entering the sample and contributing to $\lambda(T)$.
+For the field dependent measurements, a small dc field is applied parallel to the RF field using a superconducting solenoid.
+The samples are first cooled to base temperature ($\sim 50$\,mK) in zero field before applying the dc field in order to minimize any effect of vortices entering the sample and contributing to $\lambda(T)$.
 The samples were then warmed to 0.3\,K (0.6\,K for LaFePO) and cooled back to base temperature several times to average the data and remove any thermal drift.

-In Fig.\ \ref{Fig:LambdaTB} we show the effect of dc field on $\lambda(T)$ for all three materials.
-In each case, we set the zero for $\Delta \lambda(T)$ to be the lowest temperature ($\sim 50$\,mK) for the zero field measurement.
+In each case, we set the zero for $\Delta \lambda(T)$ to be the lowest temperature ($T_{\mathrm{min}} \sim 50$\,mK) for the zero field measurement, \emph{i.e.}\ $\Delta \lambda (T_{\mathrm{min}}, H = 0) = 0$.
 The measurements in finite field are then shifted in $\lambda$ so that they coincide with the zero field measurements at $T=0.3$\,K (or $T=0.6$\,K for LaFePO).
-This process is necessary because applying dc field causes shifts in frequency of the resonant circuit which are not due to the sample and are difficult to subtract reliably.
-For example, the response of the RF coil is found to be hysteretic in the applied dc field.
-By fixing the field and sweeping the temperature only, background effects are avoided.
-For CeCoIn$_5$ and KFe$_2$As$_2$ the measurements were performed with $H$ parallel to the ab-plane of the material.
-As the samples are thin platelets \cite{SI}, this minimizes demagnetizing effects which can be very strong especially close to the corners of such samples when $H$ is parallel to $c$, which is the shortest dimension.
-The measured response $\Delta\lambda(T)$ is predominately the in-plane response but will also contain a small contribution from the out-of-plane $\lambda(T)$ in the $H\|ab$ geometry.
-However, as the samples are thin and neither material is very strongly anisotropic this out-of-plane contribution is much smaller (a few percent) than the in-plane one.
-For LaFePO, we used the $H\|c$ geometry because of the sample geometry and larger anisotropy of $\lambda(T)$.
+This process is necessary because applying a dc field causes shifts in frequency of the resonant circuit which are not due to the sample and are difficult to subtract reliably.
+By fixing the dc field and sweeping the sample temperature only, the response of the coil is not measured.

-It is clear that the response of the materials is quite different.
-For CeCoIn$_5$ and LaFePO, the normalised $\Delta\lambda$ increases with $H$ and this increase becomes progressively stronger as temperature is lowered towards zero.
-By contrast, for KFe$_2$As$_2$, the effect of $H$ is opposite with $\Delta\lambda$ decreasing with $H$, and again the effect becoming stronger at lower temperature.